vikin91/yaml2env/README.md

 ![CI](https://github.com/vikin91/yaml2env/workflows/CI/badge.svg)

 Simple tool to convert flat yaml file into an env file with shell variables, so that the env file may be sourced from a shell script.
-Can be used when secrets from Hashicorp Vault (e.g., fetched using `vault read --format=yaml secret/path`) must be provided to a bash script.
+Can be used when secrets from HashiCorp Vault (e.g., fetched using `vault read --format=yaml secret/path`) must be provided to a bash script.
 This is the author's Rust learning project :crab:

 ## Example